Obsessive compulsive disorder (OCD) is a treatable condition.

 Do not stop taking SSRIs without speaking to your doctor first.
 Giving up SSRIs can cause unpleasant side effects.
 To reduce the chance of this happening, treatment should end gradually.
 Your doctor may need to increase the dose again if your symptoms return.

 Possible side effects of SSRIs include:

 - low sex drive

-Most side effects improve after a few weeks as your body gets used to the medication.
-Although some can persist.
+Most side effects improve after a few weeks as your body gets used to the medicine.

 - provide emotional support and coping advice